woojay/game_of_life/README.md

 7. If all the cells die, 'game over' message will show, but will not exit unless a single 'x' is entered.
 8.  'x' will always exit the simulation rounds.
 9. In case of a 'still life,' no special message will show even though each round will return a same outcome.
-10. Hope this makes sense to you.
-Thank you so much.